 - Mark J. Jakiela, 1988.
 Intelligent Suggestive Computer Aided Design Systems.
 Currently, Hunter Professor of Engineering, Washington University.

 - Han Tong Loh, 1989.
 A Sequential Linearization Approach for Mixed -Discrete Nonlinear Design Optimization.
-Currently, Vice-Dean, Professor and Director, Center of Robust Design, National University of Singapore.
+Currently, Provost and Professor, Singapor Institute of Technology.

 - Jagannatha J. R. Rao, 1989.
 Higher Level Modeling Formulations in Optimal Design.
 Currently, Professor of Mechanical Engineering, University of Houston.